 Need More Help Deciding on a Course?

 For help deciding, you can read reviews of our number one choice (as well as a couple of others) or you can just get started with any of the other fine, DMV-approved providers in the chart below.
-By the way, if five choices aren’t enough, we also have a list of all the online traffic school providers in California.
+Get ready to do some scrolling, there’s a bunch!

 How Long Does a Speeding Ticket Stay on Your Record in California?